How to Fix a Negative Work Environment

-Some signs of a toxic work environment can be pretty hard to miss:
+Some signs of a toxic work culture can be pretty hard to miss:

 - Fear-based leadership